Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Garran, placing the area among the bottom 25% of areas assessed nationally

-Garran has averaged approximately eight new dwelling approvals annually over the past five financial years, totalling 42 homes.
+Garran averaged approximately eight new dwelling approvals annually over the past five financial years, totalling 42 homes.
 As of FY-26, five approvals have been recorded.
-Over these five years, an average of 0.5 new residents per year per dwelling constructed was observed.
-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+On average, 0.5 new residents per year per dwelling constructed were added between FY-21 and FY-25.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development